The world is going to hell in a hand basket or so it would seem.

 Terrorism.
 Unstable economies.
 Climate change.
 Political divisiveness.
 Racism.

 Sexism.
 Corporate & media manipulation.Take your pick.

 Our perception of all of this has a lot to do with the fact that the 24 hours news cycle is pumping this crap out at an overwhelming rate, analyzing it 6 ways from Sunday and then shoving it down our throats all day and all night long.

-The news makes us paranoid.
+The news makes us paranoid and fearful.
 This worry causes physical ailments, so the drug industry and the medical professions benefit.

-The news makes us fearful, so we seek comfort in food and the junk food industry benefits.
+The news makes us fearful so we seek comfort in food, so the junk food industry benefits.

 The news make us long for escape so the entertainment industry and booze industry benefit.

 The news makes us feel isolated so we make lots of friend on social media, which is one of the main news carrying entities.So the media benefits.

 The news makes us overly cautious so the security industry benefits.